riccardocadei/CRE/README.md

 - [Causal Forests](https://projecteuclid.org/journals/annals-of-statistics/volume-47/issue-2/Generalized-random-forests/10.1214/18-AOS1709.full) (`cf`)
 - [Causal Bayesian Additive Regression Trees](https://www.tandfonline.com/doi/pdf/10.1198/jcgs.2010.08162?casa_token=tlBxbbiESdgAAAAA:3RY4NQrwexcIyo2F-v1SIty7ZSMD8qNIf5uiHqlN8G3BWCisPDEtHOWn5IK23tAdN2zOqzNo-p4) (`bart`)

 If other estimates of the ITE are provided in `ite` additional argument, both the ITE estimations in discovery and inference are skipped and those values estimates are used instead.
-Each ITE estimator requires also an outcome learner and/or a propensity score learner.
+The ITE estimator requires also an outcome learner and/or a propensity score learner from the [SuperLearner](https://cran.r-project.org/web/packages/SuperLearner/index.html) package (i.e., 'SL.lm', 'SL.svm').
 Both these models are simple classifiers/regressors.
-By default XGBoost from `superlearner` package is used for both these steps.
+By default XGBoost algorithm is used for both these steps.

 ## Examples